Mohammeddaniyal/daniyal-orm/README.md

 * **SQL Statement Caching for Faster CRUD**
   SQL statements for each entity are **generated once at metadata load** and cached internally.
 This eliminates repeated SQL string generation during runtime, improving performance for CRUD operations.

+* **Views Support & Read-Only Entities**
+  Daniyal ORM can now generate entities for **database views**.
+  - Use the new CLI `--views` option to generate view POJOs.
+  - View entities are annotated with `@View(name="view_name")`.
+  - Read-only: no primary key or auto-increment; insert/update/delete are disabled.
+  - Supports dynamic SELECT queries with fluent API.

 ---